clicon/clixon/test/README.md

 need to follow some rules to work properly, please look at one or two to get the idea.

-Note that some IETF yangs need to be available, by default these are available in https://github.com/YangModels/yang.
-Just ensure the YANGMODELS in site.sh points to a locally checked out dir.
+Note that some IETF yangs need to be available, by default these are in `/usr/local//share/yang/standard`.
+You can change this location with configure option `--with-yang-standard-dir=DIR`

 See also the [site.sh](#site-sh) for example for skipping tests or setting some site-specific variables.